The Green Inn — Galilee Glamor

 The Green Inn

-Boasting 600-feet of unobstructed ocean frontage, it was “one of the most delightful spots on the Jersey Coast,” according to the Long Branch Daily Record in 1907.
-Several magnificent wood-and-glass dwellings made up the magnificent Green Inn found on the eastside of Ocean Avenue — where unmatched Atlantic coast views for patrons prevailed.
+Offering 600-feet of unobstructed ocean frontage, it was “one of the most delightful spots on the Jersey Coast” in 1907, according to the Long Branch Daily Record.
+Several magnificent wood-and-glass dwellings made up the Green Inn located on the eastside of Ocean Avenue — where unmatched Atlantic coast views for patrons prevailed.

 Situated in the town’s Galilee section, the main structure was superlative dating back to the 1881 and the age of the Monmouth Beach Association (the ritzy syndicate that built the community since 1871).
 The inn — located directly opposite the Galilee train station — was promoted as “the most up-to-date summer resort near New York.”

-With a new century at the shore beginning inn amenities — for up to 150 guests — included the main house with its 17 bedrooms, two large cottages, four bungalows, a 600-feet of beachfront with private boardwalk, a popular fishing pier, and 60-foot water tower.
+With a new century at the shore, Green Inn amenities — for up to 150 guests — included the main house with its 17 bedrooms, two large cottages, four bungalows, a 600-feet of beachfront with private boardwalk, a popular fishing pier, and 60-foot water tower.
 The John W. Borders Orchestra serenaded over a large dining room that was served by an extra-large kitchen.

 In Galilee one has “the ocean for a front yard and the river for a back yard,